nirvana-srini/cloud-computing/kubernetes.md

 ## Install Minikube

 minikube
-Like kind, minikube is a tool that lets you run Kubernetes locally. minikube runs an all-in-one or a multi-node local Kubernetes cluster on your personal computer (including Windows, macOS and Linux PCs) so that you can try out Kubernetes, or for daily development work.
+Like kind, minikube is a tool that lets you run Kubernetes locally.
+Minikube runs an all-in-one or a multi-node local Kubernetes cluster on your personal computer (including Windows, macOS and Linux PCs) so that you can try out Kubernetes, or for daily development work.

 What you’ll need
 2 CPUs or more